binarykitchen/videomail-for-ninja-forms/README.md

 ## Live example

 There is also the live site [videomail.io](https://videomail.io) where you can see the videomail-client in action and use it right away for free, anytime, anywhere.
-Many people, especially Deafs, already use it for their everyday communication.
+Many people, especially Deafs and Sign Language users, already use it for their everyday communication.